-As reported in the consolidated financial statements, the Company has an accumulated deficit of \$14,284,381 as of September 30, 2014 and has cash flow constraints with a current revenue stream.
-These trends have been consistent for the past few years, respectively.
+As reported in the consolidated financial statements, the Company has an accumulated deficit and has had cash flow constraints with its current revenue stream.
+These trends have been consistent for the past few periods, respectively.

 These factors create uncertainty about the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent on the Company obtaining adequate capital to fund operating losses until it becomes profitable.
 If the Company is unable to obtain adequate capital it could be forced to cease operations.
 In order to continue as a going concern, develop and generate revenues and achieve a profitable level of operations, the Company will need, among other things, additional capital resources.
 Management's plans to obtain such resources for the Company include raising additional capital through sales of common stock, and entering into acquisition agreements with profitable entities with significant operations.
 In addition, management is continually seeking to streamline its operations and expand the business through a variety of industries, including real estate and financial management.
 However, management cannot provide any assurances that the Company will be successful in accomplishing any of its plans.